AFRICA

 The merger is either declared as unproblematic, approved with commitments or it is decided to initiate a phase II investigation of the merger.

-In theory, the secretariat may undertake the same types of investigations under phase I and II, and the secretariat can also negotiate commitments in both phases.
+In theory, the Secretariat may undertake the same types of investigations under phase I and II, and the Secretariat can also negotiate commitments in both phases.
 However, problematic mergers are mostly assessed in phase II.

 1 month from the day after the Secretariat has received the complete notification.